 The pre-licensing course is your standard online format.
 You get one page of text on the screen at a time, and you just flip through it like a book.
 There are multiple-choice quizzes and final exams that need to be passed to get credit for completing the course.
 You can choose to complete the course over 7 days or 14 days.
 Although you can study at any time during the day, there are assignments due on certain days, so you have to make sure you keep pace with the program.
 If you love to read, want to study hard, and your goal is to learn as much as possible, then this will be the perfect program for you.

 Learn Mortgage also has a really strong program to prepare you for the National Exam called CompuCram.
 This “all-in-one” solution has been designed to be comprehensive and everything you need to successfully pass the exam.
 You get interactive flash cards along with unlimited MLO practice exams that ensure you never see the same practice test twice.
 It is mobile and tablet friendly, so you can easily study while on the go.
 There is also a “Readiness Indicator” gauge that tracks your progress and will let you clearly know when you will be ready to take the exam.

 Best School with the Lowest Prices

-Mortgage Educators and Compliance also has a solid mortgage course and has one of the biggest programs in California.
+Mortgage Educators and Compliance is one of the biggest mortgage schools in the country.
 They incorporate a video format, which makes it more engaging.
-However, there are activities and quizzes that you have to complete every 5 minutes, so you will definitely have to be 100% focused the whole time.
+However, there are activities and quizzes that you have to complete every 5 minutes, so you will definitely have to be 100% engaged the whole time.

-The biggest differentiator that separates Mortgage Educators and Compliance from other mortgage schools is their price.
-You can get a whopping 30% off all online pre-license and continuing education courses when you sign up through this “Get 30% Off” page.
+What really sets Mortgage Educators and Compliance apart from all the other mortgage schools is their discounts.
+You can get 30% off all online pre-license and continuing education courses when you sign up through this “Get 30% Off” discount page.